Azreal18/School_of_AI_ERA-main/session8/README.md

 # Analysis

-## Batch normalization
+## Batch Normalization

-- Highest training and testing accuracy as it normalizes across the whole mini-batch per channel.
+- Batch Normalization calculates the mean and variance of each channel, regardless of the mini-batch size.
+It normalizes the data across the entire mini-batch per channel.
+- Batch Normalization achieved the highest training and testing accuracy among the three normalization techniques.

-## Group normalization
+## Group Normalization

+- Group Normalization calculates the mean and variance of each group, where the grouping is based on the channels.
+It calculates the mean and variance for each image in the mini-batch.
-- It performed worse than Batch Normalization and better than Layer Normalization.
+- Group Normalization performed worse than Batch Normalization but better than Layer Normalization.
-- As the number of groups increases, it provides better results.
+- As the number of groups increases, Group Normalization provides better results.

-## Layer normalization
+## Layer Normalization

-- It performed the worst as it normalizes each image across all channels.
+- Layer Normalization calculates the mean and variance of each image in the mini-batch across all channels.
+It normalizes the data per image, regardless of the number of channels.
+- Layer Normalization performed the worst among the three normalization techniques.
-- This is not suitable for image classifiers.
+- Layer Normalization is not suitable for image classifiers.

 <br>